 Ordinary Portland Cement

-This cement is the basic Portland cement and is best suited for use in general concrete construction where there is no exposure to sulphates in the soil or in groundwater.
+This cement is also called basic Portland cement and is best suited for use in general concrete construction where there is no exposure to sulphates in the soil or in groundwater.

 This cement is obviously produced in the maximum quantity than other cements.
 It is produced by grinding Portland clinker with the possible addition of a small quantity of gypsum, water or both and not more than 1 % of air-entraining agents.
 This very useful types of cement.